 Investment risks

-It seems that the main thing for an investor is to find the most suitable investment object, and then all that remains is to calculate the profit received.
+It seems that the most important thing for an investor is to find the most suitable investment, and then just calculate the profit.

-But in fact, there is such a thing as investment risks, which are inherent in any type of investment activity.
+But in reality, there is such a thing as investment risks, which are inherent in any type of investment activity.

-That is, no matter what you invest in, there is almost always a possibility of partially or completely losing the money invested.
+That is, no matter what you invest in, there is almost always a risk of losing part or all of your investment.

-Therefore, it is always better to prepare for upcoming surprises than to deal with their consequences afterwards.
-First, let's look at how these risks are divided.
+Therefore, it is always better to prepare for the unexpected than to deal with its consequences later.
+First, let's look at how these risks are classified.

 Types of investment risks

-Credit risk is the probability that the other party to a transaction will not fulfill its obligations.
-The company whose shares you bought will declare itself bankrupt, the state will refuse to repay its obligations, or the bank will freeze deposits.
+Credit risk is the likelihood that the other party to a transaction will default on their obligations.
+The company whose shares you bought will declare bankruptcy, the government will refuse to pay its debts, or the bank will freeze your deposits.

 Liquidity risk is the complete inability to sell a previously purchased asset.
 For example, your real estate may be unable to find a buyer, or previously purchased securities may not be trading.